Location Leakage in Federated Signal Maps: Location DLG Attack

-\textbf{Measurement collection over time and space.} We consider several users, each with a mobile device, who collect several signal strength measurements ($\{x_i, y_i\}_{i=1}^{i=N}$), as they move around throughout the day and occasionally upload some information to the server.
-Examples are shown on Fig.\ref{fig:density_maps_uci} from users moving around on a university campus; Fig. \ref{fig:example_local_data_per_round} focuses on a single such user and the locations where they collected measurements for three different days.
+\textbf{Measurements over time and space.} We consider several users, each with a mobile device, who collect several signal strength measurements ($\{x_i, y_i\}_{i=1}^{i=N}$), as they move around throughout the day and occasionally upload some information to the server.
+Fig.\ref{fig:density_maps_uci} shows examples of users moving around on a university campus; Fig. \ref{fig:example_local_data_per_round} shows a single such user and the locations where measurements were collected for three different days.
 It is important to note that the measurement data are not static but collected in an online fashion.
-Users continuously collect such measurements as they move around throughout the day, and they periodically upload them to the server, \eg at night when the mobile is plugged in to charge and connected to WiFi.
+Users continuously collect such measurements as they move around throughout the day, and they periodically upload them to the server, \eg every night when the mobile is plugged into charge and connected to WiFi.
+This is a special case of mobile crowdsourcing (MCS) \cite{carmela}.

-Let the time be divided into time intervals of duration $T$, indexed by $t=1,\dots,R$; in the previous example, $T$ was one day, but we also consider 1h, 3h, one week, etc.) At the end of each such $T$-interval , user $k$ processes the set of measurement data $D_t^k$ collected over that last round and sends an update to the server.
-We also refer to $D_t^k$ as the local data that ``arrive'' at user client $k$ in interval/round $t$.
+Let the time be divided into time intervals or "rounds" indexed by $t=1,\dots,R$.
+All rounds have the same duration $T$; in the previous example, $T$ was one day, but we also consider other values: 1-3 hours, one day, one week, etc. \footnote{Values of $T$ were chosen to match the time scales of human mobility (on the order of hours, days or weeks) and not the dynamics of the wireless channel (much shorter time scales, \eg below a second).
+Selecting $T$ to be one day or one week also allows for enough datapoints in a round (see Fig. \ref{fig:uci_stats_top_cells} in App. \ref{sec:appendix_data}).
+It also reflects common practices in crowdsourcing signal strength (apps collect measurements throughout the day but upload once, at night, when the phone is charging).} At the end of each such round, user $k$ processes the set of measurement data $D_t^k$ collected during that round and sends an update to the server.
+We also refer to $D_t^k$ as the local data that ``arrive'' at user client $k$ in round $t$.
 Collected over $t=1,\dots,R$, $D_t^k$ reveals a lot about user k's whereabouts, as evident by the examples of Fig. \ref{fig:density_maps_uci} and Fig. \ref{fig:example_local_data_per_round}.
-Human mobility is well known to have strong patterns: people spend most of the time in a few important places (\eg home and work), and move in continuous trajectories.
+Human mobility is well known to exhibit strong patterns: people spend several hours a day in a few important places (\eg their home, work, and other important locations), and move between them in continuous trajectories.
 The locations $x$ collected as part of the signal maps measurements $({x_i, y_i})_{i=1}^{i=N}$ essentially sample the real user's trajectory.

 \textbf{Federated Signal Maps.} State-of-the-art mobile crowdsourcing practices \cite{carmela,tutela} rely on the server to collect the raw measurements (in our context locations and associated RSRP measurements) from multiple users, aggregate them into a single map, and maybe train a centralized prediction model, with the associated location privacy risks.
 In this paper, we apply for the first time FL \cite{original_federated} to the signal maps prediction problem, which allows users to keep their data on their device, while still collaborating to train a global model, by exchanging model parameter updates with the server.